pbxqdown/gnome-shell-extension-transparent-window/README.md

 Gnome shell extensions log to the standard location of Linux logs: ```/var/log/syslog```

 Use ```journalctl -b0  /usr/bin/gnome-shell |grep -i transparent.*window``` to inspect logs.
+#### Logging Level
+Different logging levels can be configured.
+Set "Log Verbose Level" to "Debug" to get detailed log.

+### Reload Gnome shell
+You may need to reload gnome shell to test and debug extension changes.
+Press Alt-F2, type **r**, then hit Enter to reload gnome shell.

 ## Reference